-Welcome to COMP 4290 - Special Topics: Computer Graphics!
+Welcome to COMP 4290 - Special Topics: Computer Security!
 This website is designed to keep you informed about the schedule, policies, assignments, projects, and other elements of the course.

 Meeting Time and Place